Law Society of Singapore Risk Management Framework

 • Safeguarding of a practice’s reputation

 The end result of good risk management is a successful law practice.
-Risk management must therefore become part of a law practice’s strategic vision and culture.
+Risk management must therefore be part of a law practice’s strategic vision and culture.

 Click here for The Law Society of Singapore’s Risk Management Framework and Resources.